ddiyteam/webapitemplate_netcore/Readme.md

  ###  Web API template with JWT token auth, DB connection, Health checks and HTTP client proxy examples.

 ```
-This branch for .Net Core 2.2 template.
-To use newer .Net Core 3.0 swith to master branch.
+This branch is for .Net Core 2.2 template.
+To use newer .Net Core 3.x template switch to master branch.
 ```

 Projects template description